 Here's an example from one of our banking and financial services customers who standardized best practices across 190 branches to successfully navigate a series of mergers.
-Early on, they recognized their inconsistent, each branch "does things its own way" approach to operations would never work in an increasingly complex and regulated environment.
+Early on, they recognized a non-standardized, each branch "does its own thing" approach to daily operations would never work in an increasingly complex and regulated environment.
 Their Branch Operations Vice President reported that